vintagetoolpatch/vintagetoolpatch.github.io/_posts/2024-03-24-poor-mans-tail-vise.md

 I added to the setup with a Veritas Wonder Pup, for taller workpieces it provides more and sturdier clamping force.

-Check out the photo's and video below to see what the setup looks like in use.
+Check out the photo's below to see what the setup looks like in use.

 ![Tail Vice](/assets/images/tailvice/1.jpg)